 Health Education to Communities

-Mended Little Hearts members interact with families through Internet and phone outreach as well as by providing Web resources.
-Hospital stays and seclusion in the home can leave families who have children with congenital heart defects feeling helpless and alone.
-Through Mended Little Hearts, caregivers have access to ongoing personal support from people who understand.
-Join a Discussion Forum.
+Mended Little Hearts volunteers support families and patients through Internet and phone outreach as well as by providing Web resources.
+Hospital stays and seclusion in the home can leave families and patients who have children with congenital heart disease feeling helpless and alone.
+These are ways to get support:

-Mended Little Hearts advocates on issues that help families with CHD, such as newborn screening and advances in research and improved surveillance of those impacted.
-Read more about Mended Little Hearts Advocacy, Congenital Heart Futures Act. and Pulse Oximetry Advocacy.
+Mended Little Hearts advocates on issues that help families with CHD, such as newborn screening, CPR in schools, research funding, and improved surveillance of CHD patients.